rippedpiracy/docs/Literature/Manga.md

 <h3>Manga</h3>

 - [**MangaDex**](https://mangadex.org/) - Top choice for manga reading.
 The main site where all scanlators upload primarilily.
 No image compression, no ads, ability to choose from different releases and recieve edits from uploaders directly.
-- [**Mangasee123**](https://mangasee123.com/) - Our second best choice.
+- [**Weeb Central**](https://weebcentral.com/) - Our second best choice.
 Aggregator site with no image compression but has ads (Use Ublock).
 Consists of massive library of scans + offcials.
 - [**MangaReader**](https://mangareader.to/) - Easy to use UI with high quality Manga.
 Features language selection and endless scrolling for chapters.
 &nbsp;
 &nbsp;